-Stellar Astronomy

-De Anza College Winter 2015
+Stellar Astronomy De Anza College Fall 2016

+Instructor: Dr. Eric Peterson

+Email: PetersonEric@fhda.edu

-Instructor: Eric Peterson, Ph.D.
-Email: PetersonEric@deanza.edu Office Hours: Wednesday, 5:00 to 6:00 p.m. in E33A
+Office Hours: Tuesday and Wednesday, 5:00 to 6:00 p.m. in E33A by Seeds & Backman

-Textbook: Stars and Galaxies, 8th ed. by Seeds & Backman
+Textbook: Stars and Galaxies, 9th ed.

 Introduction

 Astronomy 10 is an introductory course which is intended to provide a survey of our knowledge of the stars, galaxies, and of the entire universe.
 We will examine both the history of humanity's quest to understand the cosmos as well as the current state of that understanding.
 The course has no prerequisites.
 However De Anza College does advise the following: English Writing 1A or English as a Second Language 5.
 The class is taught with the non-science major in mind.